-Ian is a Registered Architect in Pennsylvania and New Jersey, and holds certification with the National Council of Architectural Review Boards (NCARB).
-He is also a LEED-Accredited Professional with a specialty in Building Design and Construction.
-Ian holds a Bachelor's Degree in Architecture from the University of Virginia and a Master's of Architecture from Washington University in St. Louis.
+Ian is a Registered Architect in Pennsylvania and New Jersey, a member of the American Institute of Architects (AIA), and holds certification with the National Council of Architectural Review Boards (NCARB).
+He is a LEED-Accredited Professional with a specialty in Building Design and Construction and holds a Bachelor's Degree in Architecture from the University of Virginia and a Master of Architecture from Washington University in St. Louis.

 Beginning in 1999, Ian worked for architecture firms in San Francisco and Philadelphia, on projects ranging from small kitchen and bathroom renovations to multi-million-dollar hotels and laboratories.
-Before founding Toner Architects in 2010, he worked as Project Architect for the internationally-recognized Bohlin Cywinski Jackson.
-He has served intermittently on the Architecture Faculty at Philadelphia University, teaching freshman courses in basic design principles, as well as upperclass seminars in Revit modeling and technical documentation.
+He has served intermittently on the Architecture Faculty at Philadelphia University (now Thomas Jefferson University), teaching freshman courses in basic design principles, as well as upperclass seminars in Revit modeling and technical documentation.
 He regularly serves as a guest critic at other Philadelphia architecture schools.
 Ian's teaching is geared towards helping students to be better able to understand and describe their own design processes through improved verbal, technical, and graphic skills.

 Sara is a highly motivated Architect, Interior Designer and Sustainable Designer with 10+ years of design experience in residential, higher education, K-12 facilities, health care, preservation, sustainability, commercial, retail and hospitality design.
 In addition, she was an Adjunct Professor at Kent State University teaching Architecture and Interior Design.
 As a perpetual student of architecture, she actively engages in new experiences that will advance her knowledge and skills.
 Sara has a passion for design competitions, mid-century modern architecture, and technology.

-Sara is a registered architect in Ohio, and holds certifications with the National Council of Architectural Review Boards (NCARB) and the National Council of Interior Design Qualification (NCIDQ).
+Sara is a registered architect in Pennsylvania and Ohio, a member of the American Institute of Architects (AIA), and holds certifications with the National Council of Architectural Review Boards (NCARB) and the National Council of Interior Design Qualification (NCIDQ).
 She is a LEED-Accredited Professional with a specialty in Building Design and Construction, and holds a Bachelor of Science in Architecture, a Master of Architecture, and a Master of Business Administration, all from Kent State University.